exellentcoin26/news-finder/similarity-checker/README.md

 - Latent Dirichlet Allocation - No fiddling or supervising of parameters, only massaging of the dataset

+### Performance

+Because a rather naive algorithm is used, that can only check pairs of articles and because all articles in the database are checked against eachother, the matcher is quite slow.
+In our tests, checking a thousand articles against eachother took nearly 15 minutes.
+Matched articles are therefor immediately inserted into the database and not waited untill the algorithm completes.

 ## Stemming

 Stemming of words has been tried, but is ultimately removed for missing python